zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

      ![](./images/400_86.png " ")

-    12. We will now add a rule in the security list of the subnet with our load balancer to accept requests from  the internet.

-    13. Return to your VCN and select the public subnet that you created.
+    13. We will now add a rule in the security list of the subnet with our load balancer to accept requests from the internet.
+Return to your VCN and select the public subnet that you created.
         ![](./images/400_0.png " ")

         ![](./images/400_1.png " ")

         ![](./images/400_36_0.png " ")

     14. Click on the **Security List** for the public subnet and go to **Ingress Rules**.
 Hit the **Add Ingress Rules** button and allow TCP traffic from 0.0.0.0/0 on port 80.

         ![](./images/400_36.png " ")

-    15. Next, we will configure the Network Security Groups to allow traffic from the load balancer. .
+    15. Next, we will configure the Network Security Groups to allow traffic from the load balancer.

-    16. In the **Resources** menu on the left side of the screen, click on **Network Security Groups**.
+    16. In the **Resources** panel on the left side of the screen, click on **Network Security Groups**.

         ![](./images/400_10.png " ")